Aluminium–copper alloys: 2000 series

-2000 series were formerly referred to as duralumin.
+2000 series was formerly referred to as duralumin.

 Applications

-Aluminum-copper alloys are mainly used in aircraft construction, where their low corrosion resistance plays a subordinate role.
+Aluminium–copper alloys are mainly used in aircraft construction, where their low corrosion resistance plays a subordinate role.
 Corrosion resistance can be greatly enhanced by the metallurgical bonding of a high-purity aluminium surface layer, referred to as alclad-duralum.
-Alclad materials are commonly used in the aircraft industry to this day.
+To this day alclad materials are used commonly in the aircraft industry.
 The alloys are processed by rolling, forging, extrusion and partly by casting.
-Typical uses for wrought Al-Cu alloys include:
+Typical uses for wrought Al–Cu alloys include: